JoanyBuclon/progress-bar/README.md

-# Project Bar - A Visual ProgressBar
+# Progress Bar - A Visual ProgressBar for projects

 A small and visual project management tool with local save